DisCoTec/discotec.github.io/2020/attendees.md

 3. If the webinar has not yet started, wait for the host to start the meeting, otherwise you will be connected automatically.

-4. Once the webinar starts, the presenter's screen is shared; questions can be asked by clicking the *Q&A* button.
+4. During presentations, attendees may ask questions by clicking the *Q&A* button.

     ![Q&A](screenshots/q_and_a.png){:height="50%" width="50%"}